yantrab/swagular/README.md

 SwagularModule
 ```

-now you can use generated service in you component , just add it to your component dependencies.
+Add the service to your component dependencies.

 ``` constructor(private service: SomeService) {}```

 ### Using generated form group

 if your route have body params, you can see the relevant form group in the generated service.

 for example - login route -